jmdaemon/shortpath/README.md

 This allows you to expand the shortpath at runtime, leading to a more resilient directory link at the expense of the cost to expand.

-Combined with the shell update hooks **(Not Yet Implemented)**, its possible for the user to define a path and seamlessly work without having to worry about updating aliases again.
+Combined with the shell update hooks, its possible for the user to define a path and seamlessly work without having to worry about updating aliases again.

 > What happens if I one of my paths is still broken?